JamesParsons/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Draw 5 sketches of different ways you might use your sensor, and how the larger device needs to be shaped in order to make the sensor useful.\*\*\***

+Distance sensors to make sure tables and chairs at restaurants keep a safe 6 foot distance
 ![IDD4Restaurant](https://user-images.githubusercontent.com/89811189/137643342-1feefe95-7bce-44c4-b53f-0e8070e32f96.jpeg)
+A cat food dispenser that senses when the animal is approaching and fills their bowl.
+Water would be better but my wife did not enjoy the idea of me filling cardboard boxes with water.
 ![IDD4CatFood](https://user-images.githubusercontent.com/89811189/137631677-e8b79f66-e260-442c-b10a-b8596455859a.jpeg)
+A sensor that acts as a simple burglar alarm.
+When the dor opens, the distance sensor senses the shorter distance and sounds the alarm.
 ![IDD4Burglar](https://user-images.githubusercontent.com/89811189/137632054-fc95bf96-7117-4937-bad7-eacb2702a318.jpeg)
+A distance sensor on the wall of the garage that senses when the car is the perfect distance in the garage where the garage door can still close.
 ![IDD4Garage](https://user-images.githubusercontent.com/89811189/137632059-b851ff37-7937-4202-8717-ef37f999c1a2.jpeg)
+A trash can that uses a distance sensor to sense when a user throws trash towards the can and opens the lid.
 ![IDD4TrashCan](https://user-images.githubusercontent.com/89811189/137632065-6b0ef5ac-1cda-462c-b3ff-62dd907f2f84.jpeg)
+A sensor on the door of the refridgerator that can use distance sensing to tell when you need to buy more soda. soda. yes soda.
 ![IDD4Fridge](https://user-images.githubusercontent.com/89811189/137643336-1503c8c0-2923-4339-97a5-b3e663d651ea.jpeg)

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

-These sketches are assuming a fast and accurate distance sensor with a wide range.
+MAny of these sketches are assuming an accurate distance sensor with a wide range.
 A few of the applications also assume that the feedback from the sensor is fast.
-One of the issues these sketches raise is the quickness and strength of the servo motors.
-The distance sensor is a useful sensor, but its primarily usability seems to be in triggering an on / off state for other actuators or outputs.
+One of the issues these sketches raise is about the the quickness and strength of the servo motors.
+The distance sensor is a useful sensor, but its primarily usability seems to be in triggering an on / off state for other actuators, outputs, sirens, or displays.

 **\*\*\*Pick one of these designs to prototype.\*\*\***